fabOnReact/react-native-wear-connectivity/README.md

 # react-native-wear-connectivity

 - Create a [Wear OS][1] app using react-native
-- Connect two react-native apps (Wear OS and Android phone)
+- Connect two react-native apps (Wear OS and Android mobile app)
 - **Both apps are written in react-native**